96boards/documentation/README.md

 - [Report a bug](Report_a_bug.md)
    - Instructions on how to report bugs for any of our 96Boards hardware and software
 - [Contribute](Contribute.md)
-   - View our documents "Contribution Policy"
+   - View our documentation "Contribution Policy" and learn how you can contribute

 ***